One Lutherville boy killed, another injured in ‘accidental’ shooting in Johnson County

 The release states it doesn't appear there will be criminal charges based off the initial investigation.
 It said no other information will be released until the investigation is finished, including who fired the gun or why there would likely be no criminal charges.

-Several law enforcement agencies are investigating the case, including the Johnson County Criminal Investigation Division, Johnson County Coroner's Office and the Arkansas State Police Criminal Investigation division.
+Several law enforcement agencies are investigating the case, including the sheriff's office, the Johnson County coroner's office and the Arkansas State Police Criminal Investigation Division.

-The release said more information will be released once the investigation concludes.